Tools & Things for the Trail

 A lot depends upon your bike, your tyre filler choice and of course, personal preference.
 Weight is always a major factor too, but in some cases, lightweight tools are crap to use and you get frustrated so having something more solid is almost worth the extra weight...

-I run ultra heavy duty tubes, so I carry the things I need to sort those out, listed below are my current range of tools and other useful bits I generally have in my bag on any single or multi day trip.
+I run ultra heavy duty tubes these days, so I carry the things I need to sort those out, listed below are my current range of tools and other useful bits I generally have in my bag on any single or multi day trip.
 I'm also playing with things to get the right kit vs weight for longer trips, so anything with a * next to it is more aimed at longer trips with no back up.

 First things first, what do I carry my tools in?